DeepRegNet/DeepReg/docs/tutorial_demo.md

   [command line tool](doc_command.md) `deepreg_predict`.

 DeepReg has been tested with a wide range of applications with real-world clinical image and label data.
-DeepReg Demos all consisted of open-accesible datasets, step-by-step instructions, pre-trained models and numerical-and-graphical inference results for demonstration purposes.
+DeepReg Demos all consisted of open-accesible data sets, step-by-step instructions, pre-trained models and numerical-and-graphical inference results for demonstration purposes.
 These applications range from ultrasound, CT and MR images, covering many clinical specialities such as neurology, urology, gastroentrology,